obluda3/Strikers2013-Tools/tutorial.md

 [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2) can help with modifying the BLN and some formats used in the game, but it can't import files to the BIN archives (unless you do it manually, which is harder).

 With Strikers2013-Tools, you can extract the bin archives by going in **Archive**, selecting the desired one, and **Extract**.
-You can import files by creating a folder with all of the modified files, browse to the location of the mcb1.bln and the folder, then clicking on **Import**.
+You can import files by creating a folder with all of the modified files, browse to that location, then clicking on **Import**.

 The files in the game are compressed with an LZ/RLE based compression, "Shade Lz" in Kuriimu.
 In most cases it's the regular one, but the files in dat.bin are compressed with the headerless version.